Home | Join | Events | Jobs & Opportunities | Chapter Leadership | Contact Us

 Erik Jensen is a staff analyst in the Data, Research, and Development group at New York City Transit.
 Day to day, his group analyzes large data sets to find new ways to make buses and subways run more efficiently throughout the city.

 He originally became passionate about improving transit while waiting for the unreliable Ride On bus outside of Washington D.C. after school.
 Two years into working for NYCT however, he now has far more esoteric subway knowledge than one could ever need for a dinner party.

 Erik has a B.S. in Engineering from Swarthmore College and an M.S. in Civil Engineering with a concentration in Transportation Systems Analysis and Planning from Northwestern University.

 Angello Salazar, Treasurer

 Angello Salazar is a Capital Planning Analyst within the Planning and Analysis group of MTA Bridges and Tunnels.
 As part of this role, Angello works on business cases, investment justifications, and conducts different analyses to understand the agency’s facilities, their conditions and its users.

 Angello holds a Master of City and Regional Planning degree from the Bloustein School of Planning and Public Policy where he completed concentrations in Transportation Planning and Urban Design.
 He also earned Bachelor’s Degrees in Public Health and Social Work from Rutgers University.

 Angello’s interest in transportation is a direct result of his lifelong observance and experience on how the built environment influences health and social mobility.
 He is passionate about public health, active transportation, sustainability, and social justice.

-Josue (Josh) Paul, Events & Programs Manager
+Josue (Josh) Paul, Membership Manager

 Assistant Transit Analyst, MTA New York City Transit